TerreStar Networks

-TerreStar Networks, a majority owned subsidiary of TerreStar Corporation (TSTR), is a next generation, wholesale mobile communications provider launching the first integrated satellite terrestrial service with the world's first satellite-terrestrial smartphone.
+TerreStar Networks, a majority owned subsidiary of TerreStar Corporation (TSTR), operated as a wholesale mobile communications provider focused on integrated satellite terrestrial services and hybrid satellite-terrestrial mobile devices.

 Overview

-TerreStar was to provide a fully integrated and resilient satellite+terrestrial mobile network.
-This network would leverage TerreStar's S band mobile satellite service (MSS) spectrum with an advanced all–IP ground-based open-architecture terrestrial network to provide voice, data and video services to end-users – from government officials and emergency first responders to adventure enthusiasts and consumers in rural communities.
+TerreStar was to provide a fully integrated satellite and terrestrial mobile network.
+This network would leverage TerreStar's S band mobile satellite service (MSS) spectrum with an all–IP ground-based open-architecture terrestrial network to provide voice, data and video services to end-users – from government officials and emergency first responders to adventure enthusiasts and consumers in rural communities.

 TerreStar used commercial chipset technologies from Qualcomm and Infineon to embed satellite communications capabilities into smartphones that can be carried as everyday phones.
 Genus was the world's first (and only) Windows Mobile-based quad-band GSM and tri-band WCDMA/HSPA smartphone with integrated all-IP satellite-terrestrial voice and data capabilities, a touch screen and a full QWERTY keyboard.
 It resembled the now classic Blackberry design with a keyboard under the screen, used an internal antenna for terrestrial communications but required a rather large antenna for satellite communications.